JamiA97/JamiA97.github.io/content/notebook/ellul.md

 tags: [Philosophy]
 ---

-Notes on 'The Technological Society' by Jacques Ellul
+Notes on 'The Technological Society' by Jacques Ellul...by me.

 Jacques Ellul wrote *The Technological Society* to sound an alarm about the unchecked rise of technique in modern life.